Sale, Greater Manchester: Sport

 The rugby union side Sale F.C. has been based in Sale since 1861 and at its present Heywood Road ground since 1905.
 One of the oldest rugby clubs in the world, its 1865 Minute Book is the oldest existing book containing the rules of the game.
 The professional Sale Sharks team was originally part of Sale F.C. but split from it in 2003.
-Sale Sharks now play their matches at Salford City Stadium, although they retain the use of the Heywood Road ground for training and for the staging of home games involving their reserve team, Sale Jets.
+Sale Sharks now play their matches at Salford Community Stadium, although they retain the use of the Heywood Road ground for training and for the staging of home games involving their reserve team, Sale Jets.
 The town is also home to the Ashton upon Mersey and Trafford Metrovick rugby union clubs.

 Sale Harriers Manchester Athletics Club was formed in 1911, it still has its historical home at Crossford Bridge in Sale.
 The site is shared with Sale United Football club and Old Alts Football Club.
 The club has produced successful athletes such as Olympic gold medallist Darren Campbell and Commonwealth Games gold medallist Diane Modahl, both former residents of the town.

 Sale Sports Club encompasses Sale Cricket Club, Sale Hockey Club, and Sale Lawn Tennis Club.
 The Brooklands Sports Club is home to Brooklands Cricket Club, Brooklands Manchester University Hockey Club, and Brooklands Hulmeians Lacrosse Club.
 It also provides facilities for squash, tennis, and bowling.

 Sale United FC plays at Crossford Bridge and was recognised as Trafford's Sports Club of the Year in 2004.
 Sale Golf Club and Ashton on Mersey Golf Club have courses on the outskirts of the town, and a municipal pitch and putt is based at Woodheys Park.
 Trafford Rowing Club has a boathouse beside the canal.
 Sale Leisure Centre has badminton and squash courts, a gymnasium and three swimming pools.
 Walton Park Sports Centre has a sports hall for activities such as 5-a-side football.
 Tennis, crown-green bowls, golf putting and football facilities are available at the town's parks.
 Sale Water Ski Club is based at Sale Water Park.